Independent Expenditure Success Starts with a Plan

 There are lots of ways to get out a campaign message: mail, tv, canvassing, texting, digital ads, etc. A candidate can rarely afford to do all of them.
 A good IE strategy will pinpoint the methods that the candidate has not invested in and focus on filling that need.
 An independent expenditure team may notice waves of weekly mailers from their preferred candidate without a corresponding flood of airtime on local TV stations.
 If an independent expenditure has the resources, this could be a great opportunity to use TV ads to echo the messaging the campaign is using through other tactics.

 This is also an opportunity to test new tactics.
 The world of political communications is constantly evolving.
-If you’re playing in an election where you’re struggling to break through the noise or trying to reach an audience that is less receptive to traditional campaign voter contact methods, try segmenting your audience and experimenting with a different communications medium.
-Especially if your IE operates across multiple campaign cycles, what you learn may equip you to play an even more integral role in coming years.
+If you’re playing in an election where you’re struggling to break through the noise or trying to reach an audience that is less receptive to traditional campaign voter contact methods, try segmenting your audience and experimenting with a different communication medium.
+Especially if your IE operates across multiple campaign cycles, what you learn may equip you to play an even more integral role in the coming years.

-Thinking through these independent expenditure best practices will go a long way towards setting your campaign up for success.
+Thinking through these independent expenditure best practices will go a long way toward setting your campaign up for success.
 In each of these categories, focus on what the candidate’s campaign can’t do, then get creative and shore up the gaps.